learn-co-curriculum/Hs-Wireframing/README.md

 ###How do I do that?

 We're going to use [Gliffy](www.gliffy.com), a free service that allows you to build out wireframes and flowcharts and a million and one other things.
+You are also more than welcome to use a whiteboard for a little more low touch way to wireframe.
+You'll just want to make sure to photograph your whiteboard so you don't lose your ideas.

 ***REMINDER*** In your project guidelines, we have outlined certain 'must-haves' for your project.
 You'll want to incorporate those into your designs.